 Previous projects have been - Connected Creatives Workshop Programme for Creatives

-Our key ambitions:
+Our key ambitions were:

 · Offer opportunities for the people of Lincolnshire to take part in cultural and creative activity

 · Empower communities to take ownership of their cultural landscape

 · Support venues as they strive to connect with and reflect the communities that they serve

 In 2005 venues from the across the county came together to offer a more coherent arts offering to the people of Lincolnshire in response to the then current economic climate.
 The network jointly commissioned work which toured across Lincolnshire and beyond.